Exotic and elegant Anthurium plants catch the eye. The flashy and colorful spathes with heart shaped leaves will steal your heart.

 For those of us in colder climates they make a nice indoor plant.
+They have an upright growing habit similar to the peace lily.

 More Lovely Foliage Plants: